 Implementing Mitigation Measure BIO-1 would educate on-site workers regarding sensitive species and necessary impact avoidance and minimization measures, minimize disturbance of pond turtle habitat, and would limit in-water activity to June 15 to November 1, when pond turtles are more likely to be active in aquatic habitats and can actively move to avoid activities in aquatic habitat.
-Implementing Mitigation Measure BIO-5 would reduce impacts to western pond turtle because work in and within 200 feet of suitable aquatic habitat would be minimized and if pond turtles are encountered during project activities, they would be allowed to leave the project area or relocated if in harm's way and safe capture is feasible.
+In addition, the relocation plan for the northwestern pond turtle would outline CDFW-approved procedure for relocating any northwestern pond turtles within direct project impact locations.
+Implementing Mitigation Measure BIO-5 would reduce impacts to northwestern pond turtle because work in and within 200 feet of suitable aquatic habitat would be minimized and if pond turtles are encountered during project activities, they would be allowed to leave the project area or relocated if in harm's way and safe capture is feasible.
 Therefore, project impacts would be less than significant with mitigation incorporated.